Central & South America Tours, Vacation Packages & Travel Experiences

 Bolivia has amazing scenery consisting of rugged mountains with snow-capped peaks, vast deserts, dense jungle and high-altitude lakes.
 La Paz is the world’s highest capital where the city’s buildings cling to the sides of mountains.
 You can wander its streets and lively markets or just take in the ambience at an outdoor café.
 Sucre, with its mild and agreeable climate, has a reputation as one of South America’s most beautiful cities with its whitewashed buildings and wealth of Colonial architecture.
 Santa Cruz is actually Bolivia’s largest city, vibrant and lively with much to offer the visitor.
 You can also head north of La Paz to nearby Lake Titicaca with its many fascinating Inca sites.

-Colombia is not lacking in reasons to visit.
+Colombia is not lacking in reasons to visit on South American tours.
 Bogota has interesting and colorful neighbourhoods such as La Candelaria, the oldest part of the city, with its cobblestone streets and Colonial buildings, the affluent Zona Rosa for shopping and dining and historic Usaquen with its flea markets.
 Medellin is known as the “City of Eternal Spring” due to its climate but it also has an excellent arts and culture scene.
 Cartagena, on the coast, not only offers great beaches but also has a Colonial old town.
 San Agustin is the place for archaeology enthusiasts with the largest collection of religious monuments and megalithic sculptures in Latin America.

 The Falkland Islands, off the coast of South America, is a country with its own personality, very different from the others, mainly due to its British heritage.
 The Falklands are home to more than 220 species of identified birds.
 As well, there are whales, dolphins, elephant seals, sea lions to view plus five different species of penguins.

 Costa Rica is a destination with many attributes.
-It is a natural paradise in which 25% of the country consists of national parks, all with outstanding scenery.
+It is a natural paradise on Central America tours in which 25% of the country consists of national parks, all with outstanding scenery.
 Its capital, San Jose is a colourful and vibrant city with diverse neighbourhoods, interesting museums and colourful markets.
 The Arenal National Park has the world’s most active (but safe) volcano plus it is a great place, with its attractive waterfalls and hot springs, for activities such as hiking and viewing wildlife.
 The Monteverde Cloud Forest is very bio-diverse with an abundance of tropical plants and wildlife.
 The Manuel Antonio National Park consists of both rainforest and coral reefs and is stunningly beautiful with some of the best beaches in the country.
 For further volcanic activity, visit Rincon de la Vieja with its trails, waterfalls and wildlife.
 Costa Rica, worthily, is proud of its eco-friendly sustainability.

-Mexico offers the visitor excellent beach resorts such as Cancun, Cozumel, Playa del Carmen, Puerto Vallarta and many others scattered around both the Atlantic and Pacific Coasts.
+Mexico offers the visitor on Central America tours excellent beach resorts such as Cancun, Cozumel, Playa del Carmen, Puerto Vallarta and many others scattered around both the Atlantic and Pacific Coasts.
 There are charming and picturesque Colonial towns and cities which include Puebla, San Miguel de Allende and Merida.
 Oaxaca is full of culture with a rich and colourful history showcasing archaeological sites and good beaches.
 Mexico is famous for its many remarkable world-famous Mayan civilization sites such as Chichen Itza, Tulum and Uxmal in the Yucatan Peninsula.
 There are two cities that deserve time spent in them.
 One is the capital, Mexico City, which offers impressive Colonial architecture, beautiful parks, excellent museums and ancient archaeological sites as well as fine dining.
 The other is Guadalajara, a graceful city with a Colonial centre.

 Guatemala is probably best known for its archaeological site, Tikal which dates back to the 1st Century AD with some excellent ruins from the pre-Columbia era.
 Antigua is a small city surrounded by volcanoes and full of historic, attractive Colonial buildings, interesting churches and markets.
 Lake Atitlan is a beautiful volcanic lake in the Western Highlands ringed by small towns.